ShrihanN343/MyFirstAIProject/README.md

 ## Model Architecture

 The LSTM (Long Short Term Model) is a type of stock predicting algorithm that is able to make feature associations across long sequences of time series data.
 LSTM is a type of RNN (recurrent neural network) structure.
 RNNs are a form of feedforward networks which were designed with sequential data in mind.
-RNN structures’ “hidden state” enables them to remember specific info about a sequence.
-RNNs can also simultaneously update their internal memory as they process new data, allowing them to adapt patterns within a sequence.^4 This model was preferred in stock prediction for a period of time, but has since been replaced with more accurate and complex models.
+RNN structures’ “hidden state” enables them to remember specific feature associations within a sequence.
+RNNs update their internal memory as they process new data, allowing them to adapt feature associations within a sequence.^4 This model was preferred in stock prediction for a period of time, but has since been replaced with more accurate and complex models.

 ## Model Training

-The model analyzes and learns patterns in the features from the training subset and : training, which the model analyzes and learns from, and testing, which the model's performance is evaluated against.
+The model analyzes and learns feature associations in the features from the training subset and : training, which the model analyzes and learns from, and testing, which the model's performance is evaluated against.

 Strengths: statistical foundation (auto regression/moving avg), interpretability, effectiveness on linear trends